 What are the benefits of a business continuity plan?

-Implementing and maintaining an effective business continuity plan offers a range of benefits, including:
+Implementing and maintaining an effective business continuity plan offers a range of emergency management benefits, including:

 • reduced costs and impact on business performance when a disruption occurs